cShirley14/clouddruid/src/content/post/24-3-31-week-in-review/index.md

 ### Ubuntu 12 Years LTS

-Given how everything these days is built to break, planned to eventually fail, or designed to become obsolete.
+Given how everything these days is built to break, planned to eventually fail, or designed to become obsolete, this article caught my eye.
 There is a catch though for the LTS, that being a charge for businesses who desire to keep their versions as far back as `14.04`.
 You can read more from [Linux-Magazine](https://www.linux-magazine.com/Online/News/Canonical-Bumps-LTS-Support-to-12-years).